Lady (Devil May Cry): Appearances

 Lady is a freelance demon hunter, who is highly skilled in acrobatics and armed close quarters combat.
 She also has a signature weapon: the Kalina-Ann, a customized missile launcher similar to MANPADS.
 She was born Mary, later renouncing that name after her father Arkham murdered her mother in a ritual to obtain demonic power, an act which drove Mary to psychosis and obsessive vengeance.
 She first appears in Devil May Cry 3 as an antagonist to Dante, who eventually assumes her mission to stop her father's plans to destroy the world, and decides to take her place upon finding her exhausted.
 When Lady refuses to identify herself to Dante, he replies, "Whatever, lady!"
 After Dante and his brother defeat Arkham, Lady formalizes her name in the game's denouement, telling her father that "Mary" is dead, before shooting him.
 At the end of the game, it is revealed that it was she who coined the phrase "Devil May Cry".
 She said it while trying to console Dante over the loss of his brother.
 Dante then used it as the name for his shop.

 She appears in Devil May Cry: The Animated Series as a solo demon hunter who sometimes calls on Dante for help.
 She has a cameo appearance in Devil May Cry 4, asking Dante and Trish for help in defeating the Order of the Sword, which has been creating their own weapons: Devil Arms.
 In the epilogue, she gives only a small amount of money to the duo as reward for dismantling the organization, while blaming them for generating chaos on the mission.
 In a special edition of the fourth game, she and Trish replaces Nero and Dante respectively in their own episode, whereas Lady's gameplay heavily focus on her firearms.
-She is also present in Devil May Cry 5 but unplayable In the game's story, Lady, Trish and Dante are defeated by the Demon King Urizen and she is placed inside a demon until Nero rescues her.
+She is also present in Devil May Cry 5 but unplayable.
+In the game's story, Lady, Trish and Dante are defeated by the Demon King Urizen and she is placed inside the demon Artemis until Nero rescues her.